 By strengthening the connective tissues in your body, collagen can lower the risk of athletic injury by improving the health of the muscular support system, as well as help muscles recover faster.
 Not to mention, it helps build muscle mass and is a major component in mobility.

-Collagen may offer great benefits for athletes and those with active lifestyles looking to prevent injury or strain, as well as boost muscle mass after exercise.
+Collagen may offer great benefits for athletes and those with active lifestyles looking to prevent injury or strain, as well as potentially help boost muscle mass after exercise.

-Glycine, the most abundant amino acid in most collagen, has been shown to help lessen anxiety, while improving mood, inducing feelings of calmness, and enhancing overall sleep quality.
+Glycine, the most abundant amino acid in most collagen, has been shown in some studies to help lessen anxiety, while improving mood, inducing feelings of calmness, and enhancing overall sleep quality.

 Studies show that glycine has a calming effect on the brain that helps improve insomnia, daytime tiredness, and mental clarity.

-It helps lower core body temperature to help you fall asleep faster and may also inhibit muscle activity during REM sleep to help you stay asleep longer.
+It also helps lower core body temperature to help you fall asleep faster and may also inhibit muscle activity during REM sleep to help you stay asleep longer.

-Although preliminary studies and real-world results show collagen peptides to be a benefit-packed multifunctional supplement, they are still most beneficial when combined with healthy lifestyle habits.
+Although preliminary studies and real-world results show collagen peptides to be a benefit-packed multifunctional supplement, there is still much to discover about its potential benefits on our overall wellness.

-In other words, although collagen may have many potential health benefits, it’s not a magic cure and still requires a holistic approach that looks at all aspects of positive health.
+In other words, although collagen may have many potential health benefits, it’s not a magic cure and still requires a holistic overall approach that looks at all aspects of positive health.